earthcubeprojects-chords/chords/aws.md

 <img class="img-responsive" src="images/AWS_Step3.PNG" alt="Step 3" />

 * When you hit next you’ll see a page about groups and users.
-Select **Attach existing policies directly** and check the first box in the window below, **Administrator Access**.
+Select **Attach existing policies directly** and check the first box in the window below, **AdministratorAccess**.

 <img class="img-responsive" src="images/AWS_Step3.5.PNG" alt="Step 3.5" />